anshu-pathak/python-basic/README.md

-# python-basic
+# Python-basic operations

 ### Added some basic programs of python.

-add some todo app
+...add some todo app